-Phoenix chickens have been found in America since before 1924.
-F. L. Sewell, of Michigan, had them for many years prior to 1924.
+Phoenix chickens were found in America before 1924, including those owned by F. L. Sewell, of Michigan.
 At the 1934 World’s Fair, birds that could be termed Onagadori were displayed.
 The famous poultryman, John Kriner Sr., of Pennsylvania, was able to obtain these birds.
-Cy Hyde, of New Jersey, later got birds from Mr. Kriner.
+Cy Hyde, of New Jersey, later got birds from Mr. Kriner and these breeders developed the American Phoenix.
 American breeders working with these lines have maintained the Phoenix breed.

 Did you know: